Exploding Cats & Panic Attacks

-It’s clear that things, in general, can rapidly spiral out of control.
+Things, in general, can rapidly spiral out of control.

-That’s right.
-Anxiety can go from a tiny feeling of unease to a full-on panic attack very quickly.
+In particular, anxiety can go from a tiny feeling of unease to a full-on panic attack very quickly.
 Even if it doesn’t become panic, a stray scary thought can develop into an obsession that’s very difficult to shake.

 After a while, the horrible familiarity of these scary thoughts can be an awful experience on their own.
 I’ve had thoughts come into my head and immediately tried to batter them down, knowing that if I latch onto them that I won’t get anything done for the rest of the day (at least) as I obsess over whatever they may be.